OdysLam/clyell/_posts/2020/2020-04-20-balena-nginx-rpi.md

-## Configuring the environment
+## Configuring the local network

-It's time to move on configuring our environment.
-In our case we need to allow ingoing connections from the router and make sure that the server will always have a `static ip` in the local network.
+In order for this project to succeed we need to do 2 things:

+1. Set the raspberry pi to have a static ip in the local network.
+This will ensure that the router will always know what's the correct IP for the server.
+2. Set the router to allow connections from the Internet that are intended for the server.
+In other words, allow users to access our web-page!